The Lazy Person's Guide To Cleaning A Home.

 It can be in the form of close family members and even friends.

-And if, in this case, you have come to the obvious conclusion you are a little lazy, talk about it with your loved ones (and hope they will not punch you in the face) and ask for their help.
+And if, in this case, you have come to the obvious conclusion you are a bit lazy, talk about it with your loved ones (and hope they will not punch you in the face) and ask for their help.

 By the way, it goes without saying you'll have to offer your modest services in other fields in return.
 There are no free gifts.